 Welcome to our Year 4 Class at St James’

-Welcome to Year 4, my name is Mrs Conroy and I am the Class Teacher.
-Our Teaching Assistants in Year 4 are Mrs Judd and Mrs Hudson, who support at various times throughout the week.
-One of our class rules is ‘to always try your best’; this is what we ask of the children in our class.
+Welcome to Year 4, my name is Miss Strawbridge and I am the Class Teacher.
+We are supported by various Teaching Assistants throughout the week.
+One of our class rules is ‘treat each other with kindness’; this is what we ask of the children in our class.

 Year 4 Noticeboard